feder-observatory/stellarphot/docs/index.rst

 You will go through this process to do photometry.

-1. You need to make some settings, like camera properties, observatory information, and passband maps.
-You may only need to do this step once if you use the same equipment for all of your observations.
+#.
+You need to make some settings, like camera properties, observatory information, and passband maps.
+You may only need
+   to do this step once if you use the same equipment for all of your observations.
-2. Settings specific to an object need to be made:
+#.
+Settings specific to an object need to be made:

-    a. night of data, like the photometry aperture radius, need to be made.
+   #. night of data, like the photometry aperture radius, need to be made.
-    b. a list of the sources for which you want to perform photometry.
+   #. a list of the sources for which you want to perform photometry.
 These lists can be re-used.

-3. Review all of the settings that the photometry routines will use.
+#.
+Review all of the settings that the photometry routines will use.
-3. Once those settings have been done, you can perform photometry on your images.
+#.
+Once those settings have been done, you can perform photometry on your images.

 Graphical interface for making settings